 It’s also important to keep your lint trap and dryer vent clean and clear.
 Click here to see 10 household items you’re likely not cleaning often enough.

-Following the above steps should keep your clothes clean and smelling fresh all the time!
+Following the above steps should keep your clothes smelling fresh all the time!
 Do you have any tips for getting odors out of clothes?
 Share them in the comments below!

-This is a sponsored conversation written by me on behalf of Gain at Walmart.
+This is a post was original part of a sponsored conversation written by me on behalf of Gain at Walmart.
 The opinions and text are all mine.